Nikolaj-Georgiev/simple-react-projects/wp-site-clone/README.md

 ## Demo

-You can see the live demo of the Fluidtrol clone [here](https://fluidtrol-clone.netlify.app/).
+You can see the live demo of the Clonetrol clone [here](https://fluidtrol-clone.netlify.app/).

 ## Features